tlack/b-decoded/README.md

 ------

-Here I have reworked parts of the code so they are easier to understand by a programmer of the traditional school of code formatting.
+Here I have reworked parts of the code so they are easier to understand by a programmer of the traditional school of code formatting, including comments explaining my presumption of the intent of a bit of code.

-I don't pretend to truly understand `b`.
+For what it's worth, I don't pretend to truly understand `b`.

 I've also gone through and added some comments here and there to help the reader understand how it works.